 Southern Italy includes 8 of the 20 beautiful regions of Italy— Abruzzo, Apulia, Basilicata, Calabria, Campania, Molise, Sardinia, and Sicily.
-As well, the south differs from the northern and central parts as it was heavily influenced by its Greek colonization.
+As well, the south differs from the northern and central parts as its Greek colonization heavily influenced it.

 From historical and archeological sites to beaches and mountains, Southern Italy is a unique region every traveler should experience.
 Check out our list of must-visit travel destinations in Southern Italy.

 Recommended by Chris of LooknWalk

 A small town in the province of Bari in the Apulia (ita: Puglia) region of Southern Italy.
 Alberobello is a picturesque destination, well-known for the Trulli houses.

 Known as the Capital of the Trulli, one of the city’s neighborhoods has been made a UNESCO World Heritage site because of these strange, whitewashed houses.
 The buildings have conical roofs and no mortar.